 Jackfruit has a flavor similar to pulled pork, especially when cooked.

-Redefine meat with this BBQ Pulled Jackfruit Sandwich on my website.
+Redefine meat with this BBQ Pulled Jackfruit Sandwich.